siimsoni/aoc2021/d15/README.md

 My first approach to map the values from original array also proved to be quite a disaster...
 So I had to rewrite that.
 I decided to recalculate lowest neighbors, until none of the values became any lower.
+I dropped any attempt to add extra heuristics, because I didn't have the mental capacity remaining to think if it's feasible or not.

 I thought perhaps this would not solve the issue, but when I started outputting the number of changes, I noticed it was getting lower, and after a few minutes